 One of the most important aspects that need to be covered when choosing a battery is its cell count or battery voltage.
 The reason why you cannot overlook this particular feature in your battery is because of the simple fact that the voltage is directly proportional to the power generated by the motors.
-It is because of this, you will find batteries with substantial or higher voltage assist the motors to provide more power.
+It is because of this, you will find that the batteries with substantial or higher voltage, assist the motors in providing more power.
 Still, you should know that these batteries are usually heavier than usual.

 If you are looking for a particular way of choosing batteries in terms of voltage output then there is none.
 Although one prudent way of choosing the correct voltage required by your drone can be achieved by the comparison of efficiency with the motor thrust tables of your drones.

 One thing we can tell you for certain is a battery with better cell counts is sure to provide better voltage but the negative that comes with it is higher cost as well as the augmented weight of the batteries.

 At the end, the biggest question you need to answer when choosing the voltage of the battery is the number of motors your drone has.
 Moreover, a fact which you should stress on is whether the electronics and the motor of the drone you are using can support the voltage you are choosing for it.